-§ 70302.
-Geographic Extent of Designations.
+70302.
+Geographic Extent of Designations

 - (a) An air basin will be the area designated for ozone, nitrogen dioxide, suspended particulate matter (PM10), fine suspended particulate matter (PM2.5), sulfates, and visibility reducing particles.
-Provided, however, if the Executive Officer or his or her delegate finds (based on air quality data, meteorology, topography, or the distribution of population and emissions) that there are areas within an air basin with distinctly different air quality deriving from sources and conditions not affecting the entire air basin, the Executive Officer or his or her delegate may designate an area smaller than an air basin using political boundary lines to the extent practicable.
-In designating an area smaller than an air basin as nonattainment, the Executive Officer or his or her delegate will include within the area those sources whose emissions contribute to a violation of a state standard for that pollutant.
+Provided, however, if the state board finds (based on air quality data, meteorology, topography, or the distribution of population and emissions) that there are areas within an air basin with distinctly different air quality deriving from sources and conditions not affecting the entire air basin, the state board may designate an area smaller than an air basin using political boundary lines to the extent practicable.
+In designating an area smaller than an air basin as nonattainment, the state board will include within the area those sources whose emissions contribute to a violation of a state standard for that pollutant.
 Contiguous areas which would have the same designation within an air basin will be one designated area. - (b) A county or the portion of a county which is located within an air basin will be the area designated for carbon monoxide, sulfur dioxide, lead (particulate), and hydrogen sulfide.
-Provided, however, if the Executive Officer or his or her delegate finds (based on air quality data, meteorology, topography, or the distribution of population and emissions) that there are areas within the county with distinctly different air quality, it may designate a smaller area.
-In designating an area smaller than a county as nonattainment, the Executive Officer or his or her delegate will include within the area those sources whose emissions contribute to a violation of a state standard for that pollutant.
+Provided, however, if the state board finds (based on air quality data, meteorology, topography, or the distribution of population and emissions) that there are areas within the county with distinctly different air quality, it may designate a smaller area.
+In designating an area smaller than a county as nonattainment, the state board will include within the area those sources whose emissions contribute to a violation of a state standard for that pollutant.

-NOTE: Authority cited: Sections 39600, 39601, 39607, and 39608, Health and Safety Code.
-Reference: Sections 39607 and 38608, Health and Safety Code.
+NOTE: Authority Cited: sections 39600, 39601, 39607, and 39608, Health and Safety Code.
+Reference: sections 39607 and 38608, Health and Safety Code.

-§ 70303.
-Criteria for Designating an Area as Nonattainment.
+70303.
+Criteria for Designating an Area as Nonattainment

-- (a) The Executive Officer or his or her delegate will designate an area as nonattainment for a pollutant if: - (1) Data for record show at least one violation of a state standard for that pollutant in the area, and the measurement of the violation meets the representativeness criteria set forth in "Criteria for Determining Data Representativeness" contained in Appendix 1 to this article; or - (2) Limited or no air quality data were collected in the area, but the Executive Officer or his or her delegate finds, based on meteorology, topography, and air quality data for an adjacent nonattainment area, that there has been at least one violation of a state standard for that pollutant in the area being designated. - (b) An area will not be designated as nonattainment if the only recorded exceedance(s) of that state standard were based solely on data for record determined to be affected by a highly irregular or infrequent event.
-Data affected by a highly irregular or infrequent event will be identified as such by the Executive Officer or his or her delegate in accordance with the "Air Resources Board Procedure for Reviewing Air Quality Data Possibly Affected by a Highly Irregular or Infrequent Event," set forth in Appendix 2 to this article.
+- (a) The state board will designate an area as nonattainment for a pollutant if: - (1) Data for record show at least one violation of a state standard for that pollutant in the area, and the measurement of the violation meets the representativeness criteria set forth in "Criteria for Determining Data Representativeness" contained in Appendix 1 to this article; or - (2) Limited or no air quality data were collected in the area, but the state board finds, based on meteorology, topography, and air quality data for an adjacent nonattainment area, that there has been at least one violation of a state standard for that pollutant in the area being designated. - (b) An area will not be designated as nonattainment if the only recorded exceedance(s) of that state standard were based solely on data for record determined to be affected by a highly irregular or infrequent event.
+Data affected by a highly irregular or infrequent event will be identified as such by the executive officer in accordance with the "Air Resources Board Procedure for Reviewing Air Quality Data Possibly Affected by a Highly Irregular or Infrequent Event," set forth in Appendix 2 to this article.

-NOTE: Authority cited: Sections 39600, 39601, 39607, and 39608, Health and Safety Code.
-Reference: Sections 39607, and 39608, Health and Safety Code.
+NOTE: Authority Cited: sections 39600, 39601, 39607, and 39608, Health and Safety Code.
+Reference: sections 39607, and 39608, Health and Safety Code.

-§ 70303.1.
-Criteria for Designating an Area as Nonattainment-Transitional for Pollutants Other than Ozone.
+70303.1.
+Criteria for Designating an Area as Nonattainment-Transitional for Pollutants Other than Ozone